-This guide provides an outline of the process and requirements of each of JEDI’s partner municipalities for industrial/commercial land development.
+This guide provides an outline of the process and requirements of the County of Wetaskiwin for industrial/commercial land development.
 Its intent is to serve as a reference for developers, industry, land owners and the general public.
 The land development process, depending on the magnitude of the proposed development, can be lengthy, very complex and can involve several municipal departments and provincial agencies.
-While every reasonable effort is made to ensure that the information provided here is accurate, it does not provide the exact details, form submissions or fees required by each municipality.
-Additional questions regarding the land development process and specific requirements can be directed to JEDI or to the Planning Department of the relevant municipality.
+While every reasonable effort is made to ensure that the information provided here is accurate, it does not provide the exact details, form submissions or fees required by the County.
+Additional questions regarding the land development process and specific requirements can be directed to JEDI or to the Planning Department of the County of Wetaskiwin.

-The land development process and timelines for each of the partner municipalities are outlined in the next subsections.
+The land development process and timelines for the County is outlined in the next subsections.
 The definitions for the key applications required for land development are listed below.

 Area Structure Plan (ASP)

 An Area Structure Plan (ASP) is the first process of land development.
 It is the planning and technical document that provides the proposed use for a land development.
 It is also the key document that is is used as the project reference and guides all the other steps in the development process.

 It is the responsibility of the prospective developer, industry or land owner that is proposing the development to draft the ASP and then present it to the municipality.
 Typically, an ASP is written by a professional consultant or an engineering firm.
 It is highly recommended that one of these third parties is used to draft the ASP, as they are very familiar with all the technical factors involved and can prevent delays in the development process.
 It is also recommended that before an ASP is started or considered, that the prospective developer consult with the municipality to determine if there are any limitations that need to be accounted for.